 My name is Thomas Reed, and I’m the author of all the articles and guides on this site.
 If you have clicked through to this page, you’re probably a bit curious about who I am and why I write this stuff.

 I got my start in the Mac world early, in 1984, on the first Mac.
-When I began using Mac OS X, I believed that there was no Mac OS X malware, but then almost 10 years ago, those illusions were shattered.
+When I began using Mac OS X, I believed that there was no Mac OS X malware, but eventually those illusions were shattered.
 Thus began my interest in Mac security, and my devotion to protecting the average Mac user.